joelchan/notes/discourse-graph/sources/@morganPrestigeDrivesEpistemic2018.md

         - #m/Model repurposing an SIS model from epidemiology

-            - some questionable assumptions about "ideas" and "idea quality". #[[❗beware]] until it's replicated with empirical data
+            - some questionable assumptions about "ideas" and "idea quality". [[❗beware]]

                 - some issues that quickly come to mind: